 - The use of NOI provides an overview of a property’s ongoing operating revenue

 - NOI also helps lenders and creditors determine whether a property generates sufficient cash flow to cover any potential debt service

 Cons of Using NOI

-- Because other expenses are not considered in NOI (e.g. interest expense, debt service, income taxes, capital expenditures), the actual cash flow that a property can generate may differ after all these other expenses are paid.
+- Because other expenses are not considered in NOI, such as interest expense, debt service, income taxes, or capital expenditures, the actual cash flow that a property can generate may differ after all these other expenses are paid

 How to Improve Net Operating Income